wulliy/wasteof-docs/misc/blocks.md

 ```

 ## side note
-blocks also contain a `dndID` key within their JSON. this key stands for "drag and drop ID" and is always set to a random value using the `Math.random` function.
+blocks also contain a `dndID` key within their JSON. this key stands for "drag and drop ID," and is always set to a pseudo-random number using the built-in JavaScript `Math.random` function.

-so really, a more accurate version of a block's JSON would look something like this:
+so really, a more accurate version of a block would look something like this:
 ```json
 {
 	"dndID": 0.8421870702311771, // Math.random()